 Cincinnati, OH 45242

 - WATCH OUT for frauds!
-In some states, when the Do Not Call programs were being set up, consumers received calls asking for fees or private information from scam artists.
 No one from the state will call you to enroll you in the Do Not Call Registry.
-You will sign up yourself on the website or by calling the toll free number.
+You may sign yourself up on the website or call the toll free number to enroll.

-The first Do Not Call Registry will be effective April 1, 2003.
-The Do No Call Registry will be updated and provided to subscribing telemarketers on a quarterly basis (January 1, April 1, July 1, and October 1).
-Each updated list will add the names of any consumers who sign up since the last list was published.
-After each signup period, telemarketing solicitors will have several weeks to remove numbers from their lists.
-So if you signed up any time before March 1, 2003, you will start seeing results in April 2003.
+The first Do Not Call Registry became effective April 1, 2003.
+The Do No Call Registry is updated and provided to subscribing telemarketers on a quarterly basis (January 1, April 1, July 1, and October 1).
+Each updated list adds the names of any consumers who signed up since the last list was published.
+After each signup period, telemarketing solicitors have a few weeks to remove new numbers from their lists.
+So if you signed up any time before March 1, you will start seeing results in April.
 The following chart shows when unsolicited sales calls must stop:

 Consumers sign up between:

 Effective Date Unsolicited

 March 2- June 1